KevinSCLin/Kevin-Vlad-Test-Docs/docs/Excel-VBA-custom-table-headers.md

 ---
 ## Purpose of this instruction
-Sometimes you will need to build a very large table with atypical column and/or row headers.
+Sometimes you will need to build a very large table with atypical column and/or row labels.
 Each row label corresponds to an item in real world, e.g. specimen, sample, case, etc.
 Excel's built-in autofill function may not recognize the pattern of column or row labels and does not work.
-Instead of manually entering values into many cells, it is easier to use VBA to generate the row and column labels for us.
+Instead of manually entering the names of each column or row, it is easier to use VBA to generate the row and column labels for us.
 This table builder can serve as a reusable template.

 ![Note][NOTE] NOTE: Excel's row width stands at 1048576, whereas column width is 16384.